 There is no organization in charge of erecting official historical markers state-wide in Iowa today.
 A number of counties have erected historical markers on their streets and roads and within their public areas, as have some cities and towns.

 Then there are federal government agencies that put up historical markers, especially in national parks and other areas under their jurisdiction.
 And finally, there are the numerous public and private organizations and individuals that erect markers.
 Some do this as a continual endeavor, and others once in a while, to mark something, someone, or someplace they find important or interesting.
 When one of our correspondents comes across one that satisfies our criteria, we add it to the database.

 You’ll find that even the smallest, least populated, or most rural areas of Iowa have been marked with history.
-Check out Bremer County, Boone County and Black Hawk County.
+Check out Buchanan County, Benton County and Audubon County.
 We've only found one historical marker in each.
 Visiting one or more of these parts of Iowa might make for a pleasant road trip, and maybe you’ll discover more historical markers while you’re there.
 If you do, perhaps you’ll take the time to photograph them and, when you get home, become an HMdb correspondent by adding them to the database.
 Happy Hunting!